-- Familiarity and/or experience with writing add-ons and/or patches for Mozilla Firefox or other web browsers. - Familiarity with compiling software for the Android platform. - Familiarity with Firefox's internal architecture, including its use of multiple processes and sandboxing.
+- Familiarity and/or experience with writing add-ons and/or patches for Mozilla Firefox or other web browsers. - Familiarity with compiling software for the Android platform. - Familiarity with browser fingerprinting defenses - Familiarity with Firefox's internal architecture, including its use of multiple processes and sandboxing. - Be intensely creative yet also ruthlessly pragmatic in your thinking. - Possess knowledge/familiarity of probability, statistics, and information theory.

-- Be intensely creative yet also ruthlessly pragmatic in your thinking. - Possess knowledge/familiarity of probability, statistics, and information theory. - Know enough about networking to be able to visualize what HTTP 1.1 looks like on the wire while encapsulated within Tor's network protocol. - Experience working with distributed (remote) teams across different time-zones with people of differing skill levels over multiple mediums, including email, instant messaging, and IRC. - Open-source experience: contributed significant chunks of code to multiple open-source projects in the past. - Familiarity with distributed version control systems, including Git. - Genuinely be excited about Tor and its values!
+- Know enough about networking to be able to visualize what HTTP 1.1 looks like on the wire while encapsulated within Tor's network protocol. - Experience working with distributed (remote) teams across different timezones with people of differing skill levels over multiple mediums, including email, instant messaging, and IRC.

+- Open-source experience: contributed significant chunks of code to multiple open-source projects in the past. - Familiarity with distributed version control systems, including Git. - Familiarity with rust - Genuinely be excited about Tor and its values! - Willingness and ability to travel internationally to twice-yearly team meetings (strongly preferred).